Or: How to save GameMaker: Studio 1.4 games from YoYo Games Ltd neglect

 The Short of It

-For those of you not interested in any long-windedness or boring backstory, here is the link to the current patches home:
+For those of you not interested in any long-windedness or boring backstory, here is the link to the current home of the patches wiki:

 Continue reading Fixing Up Old (Sierra) Computer Games